Gerry (company): History

-Cunningham died May 15, 2010 at his home in Patagonia, Arizona (born February 17, 1922).
+Cunningham died May 15, 2010, at his home in Patagonia, Arizona (born February 17, 1922).

 In 2010, the Gerry brand was bought by Studio Ray, of New York City which revamped the catalog, which included their classic outerwear and accessories.
 In Fall 2012, Gerry began to be sold at retailers, including Macy's, Dillard's, and The Sports Authority.
-Their lightweight jackets are also sold seasonally in Costco stores.
+Their lightweight jackets and other apparel are also sold seasonally in Costco stores.
 Gerry has its showroom in New York City.